starling021/Phishing-API/README.md

 5) Use SSL and a Domain for the Hosted API

+6) Add your web service account to /etc/sudoers (www-data for apache)

-6) Optionally run Responder and BeEF in a screen session and import the crontab file
+7) Optionally run Responder and BeEF in a screen session and import the crontab file